GaetanSantos/Blazor-Azure-AI-Foundry-Agents-Catalog/README.md

 - **Azure AI Foundry Integration:** All chat and agent data is securely managed via Azure AI Foundry APIs, with server-side credential handling.
 - **Responsive UI:** Built with MudBlazor, the app adapts to desktop and mobile devices, and supports light/dark themes.
 - **Markdown rendering:** Agent responses can include source links or tables, which are rendered as HTML in the MudBlazor's chat components.
-- **Blazor WebAssembly Hosted:** The app is hosted with a .NET 9 backend, ensuring scalability and performance.

 ## Solution Architecture